 Fill Your Container

 Fill the terracotta pots in your kit with compost to a depth of around 4 cm.
+Make sure you have some left - don't put it all in.
 Level out the surface of the compost to create an even surface, and water it finely.
 Because your pots don't have drainage, be sparing.
 You need to avoid excess water pooling at the bottom.

 Sow Your Seeds